yebigithub/BLUPF90_usage/README.md

 # Appendix ---- good practise for beginners.
-I am also a beginner..🤪🥸（所谓“现学现卖”）
+I am also a beginner..
 ## Variance Component Estimation
 ***In real data analysis, it is better to estimate variance components with reml (AI-REML or EM-REML) firstly*** ['aireml1.txt'](https://github.com/yebigithub/BLUPF90_usage/blob/main/VCE/general/aireml1.txt) is parameter file containing default initial variances and OPTION, we will use it in blupf90+ to get the estimated variances.